yonis-savary/sharp-php/Docs/data/database.md

 ## Interacting with models

-Sharp philosophy on models is: your application don't have to dictate how your database schema should look like, it is your application that must adapt itself to your structure
+Sharp philosophy on models is
+> Your application don't have to dictate how your database schema should look like
+>
+> It is your application that must adapt itself to your structure

-Models in Sharp are very simple; A model is a class that use the [`Sharp\Classes\Data\Model`](../../Classes/Data/Model.php) trait
+A Model in Sharp is a class that use the [`Sharp\Classes\Data\Model`](../../Classes/Data/Model.php) trait

 The goal of sharp is to avoid writting manually any model, they can be generated automatically

 ### Generating models

-To generate your models, you first have to configure your database connection, when it's done, launch this in your terminal
+To generate your models, launch this in your terminal

 ```bash
 php do fetch-models
 ```

-This will create models classes in `YourApp/Models`
+This will create models classes in `YourApp/Models`, with `snake_case` names transformed their `PascalCase` equivalent

 > [!NOTE]
-> SQL adapters transforms `snake_case` names to `PascalCase`
+> So far, only two types of database are supported :
+> - MySQL (+MariaDB)
+> - SQLite
+>
+> A new adapter can be created by implementing a new `GeneratorDriver`

-### Interaction
+### Model Interaction

 Let's say we have a `User` model which got this structure:
 ```sql